Military strategy: Cold War

-By contrast, Soviet strategy in the Cold War was dominated by the desire to prevent, at all costs, the recurrence of an invasion of Russian soil.
+Soviet strategy in the Cold War was dominated by the desire to prevent, at all costs, the recurrence of an invasion of Russian soil.
 The Soviet Union nominally adopted a policy of no first use, which in fact was a posture of launch on warning.
 Other than that, the USSR adapted to some degree to the prevailing changes in the NATO strategic policies that are divided by periods as: